dusk-network/docs-public/src/content/docs/operator/installation.md

 description: Learn how to install and configure a Dusk node.
 ---

 <a href="https://github.com/dusk-network/rusk" target="_blank">Rusk</a> contains the software needed to run a Dusk node.
 Users can set specific compilation flags to configure their node for different roles, allowing it to perform tasks like participating in consensus, validating transactions, or storing historical data.

 Rusk has been designed for efficiency and decentralization, and users can follow this guide to install their node and later choose which role they want their node to have:

 - [Provisioner](/operator/provisioner) : to stake and participates in consensus.
-- [Archiver](/operator/archive-node) : to store and serve historical data.
+- [Archive node](/operator/archive-node) : to store and serve historical data.
 - [Prover](/operator/prover) : to compute [Zero-Knowledge Proofs](/learn/deep-dive/cryptography/zkp).

 # Requirements